 The good news is, KKH can submit the claim on your behalf.
 All you need to do is to sign the authorisation form for them to proceed.
 Talk about hassle-free!

 What happens during your Antenatal Appointments

 On your first visit, to determine the Estimated Date of Delivery (EDD) of your baby, you will be asked when your last menstrual period was.
-If you can’t remember, don’t worry, an ultrasound scan will be done to check on size of your baby to determine your EDD.
+If you can’t remember, don’t worry, an ultrasound scan will be done to check on the size of your baby to determine your Estimated Date of Delivery (EDD).

 While ultrasound scans are not necessarily done at each visit, you will have to do the routine test at each appointment, this test checks for markers of common pregnancy complications like gestational diabetes mellitus and preeclampsia.

 Over the course of your antenatal appointments, you will be offered optional one-time tests/scans such as Harmony, first-trimester screening, these will help check for fetal anomalies (FA) such as Down syndrome.

 KKH Antenatal Care Clinics are operational from Monday to Friday from 8.30 am to 5.30 pm.
 Closed on Sundays and Public Holidays.

 Surcharges will apply for private patients if they opt for an appointment on weekdays from 5.30 pm to 8.30 pm and Saturdays from 8.30 am to 12.00 noon.

 Pregnancy can be an exciting time.
 It can feel daunting, but it doesn’t have to be.
 There are many support groups available, Facebook has plenty of support groups for parents and mummies, they can help align parents with similar EDD months or even for parents with children of the same age group.